GuyDupenloup/gpt2_model_from_research_papers/README.md

     We also use the usual learned linear transformation and softmax function to convert the decoder output to predicted next-token probabilities.
-In our model, we share the same weight matrix between the two embedding layers and the pre-softmax linear transformation, similar to [30].
-In the embedding layers, we multiply those weights by sqrt(d_model)."
+In our model, we share the same weight matrix between the two embedding layers and the pre-softmax linear transformation, similar to [30]."

 The GPT paper describes the same linear layer in section '3.2 Supervised fine-tuning'.
 The GPT-2 paper does not mention it, so I assumed that it is the same as in the Transformer and GPT papers.